vmware-tanzu/tanzu-framework/CONTRIBUTING.md

   that your change is getting large, break up your PR into small, logical commits.
 Consider breaking up large PRs into smaller PRs, if each of them can be useful on its own.
 * Have good commit messages.
-Please see [Commit Messages](#commit-messages) section for guidelines.
+Please see the [Commit Messages](#commit-messages) section for guidelines.
 * Pull requests *should* reference an existing issue and include a `Fixes #NNNN` or `Updates #NNNN` comment.
 Remember that `Fixes` will close the associated issue, and `Updates` will link the PR to it.
+* Pull requests should normally target the `main` branch.

 ### Getting your Pull Request Reviewed, Approved, and Merged

 Once a pull request has been opened, the following must take place before it is merged:

-* It needs the `ok-to-merge` label
+* It needs the `ok-to-merge` label.
 * It needs to pass all the checks.
-* It needs to be approved by a [CODEOWNER](https://github.com/vmware-tanzu/tanzu-framework/blob/main/CODEOWNERS) for all files changed
+* It needs to be approved by a [CODEOWNER](https://github.com/vmware-tanzu/tanzu-framework/blob/main/CODEOWNERS) for all files changed.

 While these steps will not always take place in the same order, the following describes the process for a typical pull request once it is opened: